data-n00b/insightProject/README.md

 #### Assumed Pre-conditions
 *Input is a single file that is named h1b_input.csv placed in the input folder *Only two output files of the specified name are to be generated.

+### Remarks
+The program can be exented to a modular approach by changing the top N statistics required.
+New variables can also be defined for other factors like the name of the company that applied.
+It can also be extended to let the program sequentially take in input files for each year and genrate output files for the respective years.
+The code has passed the test provided in the `h1b_statistics` repo.